webix-hub/docs/data/api/atomdataloader_load.md

 ====

-@short: Loads data from an external data source.
+@short: loads data from an external data source.

 @params:
 - url		string		the data url